Connect Outdoors launches with 2025 partners

 - Sole Sisters, a women’s hiking group adventuring around Scotland.

-Each Connect Outdoors session partners with different community organisation whose beneficiaries face barriers to accessing the outdoors, taking them on weekly hill walks over a period of eight weeks.
+Each Connect Outdoors session partners with a different community organisation whose beneficiaries face barriers to accessing the outdoors, taking them on weekly hill walks over a period of eight weeks.

 The hill walks become progressively more challenging over the duration of the programme and are led by a Mhor Outdoor mountain leaders.